This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 3) No certification is required.

 Some jobs require you to pass a certification test before beginning work.
-And while getting certified as a proofreader is possible, most people don’t opt for this certification.
+And while getting proofreading certification is possible, most proofreaders don’t opt to become certified.

-Instead, proofreaders can prove they have the necessary skills in various ways.
+Instead, they can prove they have the necessary skills in various ways.

 For example, they may offer a sample edit to potential clients or pass a proofreading test to get a job as a freelancer at a proofreading and editing company.